By Michael Miller 1/8/2020

 As you lower the Quality setting, the File Size also decreases, and the image previews in real time:

 The easiest way to send an image that you've designed as an eCard is to insert or import your image directly into a new email so it displays in the body of the email when someone opens it.
 But just embedding the image is not going to make the best impression, and – even worse – it may negatively affect how your eCards are delivered and viewed.
 If you are going to send an eCard via regular email, here are some additional tips that will improve your deliverability and view rate.

-It's really important that your final email also contains text above or below the image, or else your eCard might get blocked... emails that only contain images are often deleted as SPAM, or filtered into recipient's 'junk' folders.
+It's really important that your final email also contains text above or below the image, or else your eCard might get blocked by spam filters... emails that only contain images are often stopped by corporate firewalls, or filtered into recipient's 'junk' folders.
 Consider personalizing the top of your card with an intro, like "Dear Sally".
 Below the image, we recommend that you include a message (using regular typed text) because many people have "display images" turned off when they view their email.
 At minimum you should include your name and contact info at the bottom of your eCard.
-If you are a US business, then you are required to include your 'valid physical postal address' and give people a way to opt out of your mailing list, according to FTC business guidelines.
+If you are a US business and the email is commercial in nature, then you should include your 'valid physical postal address' and give people a way to opt out of your mailing list, according to FTC business guidelines.
 Read more about the FTC's CAN-SPAM Act compliance.

 Depending on what kind of card you're sending – birthday ecard, online anniversary card, party invitation, etc. - using regular email as your delivery method has some drawbacks.
 There are basically two types of eCards that get sent: